-- How much does it cost to become a member of GoPetition?
+- How much does it cost to become a member of GoPetition and publish a petition?

 - Joining or login difficulties.
 Email address or proposed password not accepted?

 - How do I edit my petition or petition signatures?
 Can I add/edit a photo, video, document or link?
 Can I edit my profile (name and password)?
 How can I view anonymous signatures and comments?

 - Edit or remove my signature.
 How can I edit or remove my signature and/or comments?
 My signature and comment are appearing in Google.

 - Log in problems.
 Password problems.
 Control panel problems.

 - I created a petition but can't find it.
 Where is my petition?

 - I cannot sign a petition.
 The "reCAPTCHA" bot stopper does not work.

 - Where is my signature?
 I signed a petition but cannot find my signature listed.

 - I am a petition author.
 How do I access hidden comments?
 How do I access other comments?
 How do I print comments?